was a historical turning point for South Africa and the world...

 Four months later, Nelson Mandela was released after 27 years imprisonment

 Four years later he became President of the new democratic South Africa

-It was a masterpiece of Street Art with a powerful though unintended message.
+The Purple Shall Govern was a masterpiece of Street Art with a powerful message.
 The police “painted” the protestors purple.
 Then the protestors painted the police purple.
-The result blurred all distinctions of ethnicity, sex, religion, and politics erasing the line between police and protestors further blurring distinctions of race and power the authorities were trying to enforce.
+The result blurred all distinctions of race, sex, religion, and politics, erasing the line between police and protestors further clouding distinctions of race and power the authorities were trying to enforce.
 Everyone, whether protestor or police, white or black, was indistinguishable: only their common humanity was visible.
 Everyone was equal.

 Shepard Fairey's artwork pays tribute to Nelson Mandela and was inspired by the 1989 Purple Rain Protests, a vivid milestone in South Africa’s historic liberation struggle.
 The artwork is now available for the first time as a limited edition serigraph.